NANIhi3344/Ecommerce-ByteRise/README.md

 - Frontend Form: A user-friendly form to input product details like name, price, description, category, and images.
 - Form File: Created ProductForm.jsx for data collection and validation.

+## Milestone 11 & 12: Frontend-Backend Integration

+- Data Fetching: Updated Products.js to retrieve product data from MongoDB and pass it to Home.jsx.
+- Form Submission: Enhanced the product form to send data to the database.